Cesura/pastey/README.md

 ```
 Change **/path/to/local/dir** to a local folder you would like to use for persistent paste storage.
 It will be mounted in the container at **/app/data**.

-Pastey will then be accessable at *http://localhost:5000*
+Pastey will then be accessible at *http://localhost:5000*

 ### Docker (non-AVX processor)
 If your processor does not have support for AVX instructions, the "latest" image will fail to run.
 This is due to a decision by Tensorflow to enable this compile flag by default in version 1.5+.
 However, Anaconda's distribution of Tensorflow supports older architectures even in the 2.x line.
 You can instead use the image tagged ***latest-conda***: